-- Pasco County's five-year median annual household income through 2013 was 135.1% over that of Putnam County, while its median annual household income was approximately 50% of St. Johns County. - Pasco County's unemployment rate was slightly lower than that of Putnam County and almost 45% higher than St. Johns County's rate. - Despite the varied annual household incomes, homeownership held steady among the three counties; Putnam, 76.3%, Pasco, 76.5%, and St. Johns, 77.0%. - The education attainment percentages for high school degrees varied slightly among the counties. - Distinct gaps were seen for the education attainment percentage for bachelor degrees.
-Pasco County's rate was almost 180% of Putnam County's rate, but only 27.5% of St. Johns County's rate. - Wide gaps were observed regarding the counties" uninsured populations. - Most of the poorer counties are rural, as compared to urban.
+- Pasco County's five-year median annual household income through 2014 was 136.1% over that of Putnam County, while its median annual household income was approximately 68% of St. Johns County. - Pasco County's unemployment rate was approximately three quarters of that of Putnam County and almost 43% higher than St. Johns County's rate. - Despite the varied annual household incomes, homeownership held steady among the three counties; Putnam, 75.2%, Pasco, 75.2%, and St. Johns, 75.6%. - The education attainment percentages for high school degrees varied between approximately 6% to 10% from Pasco's rate. - Distinct gaps were seen for the education attainment percentage for bachelor degrees.
+Pasco County's rate was almost 182% of Putnam County's rate, but almost half of St. Johns County's rate. - Extremely wide gaps were observed regarding the counties' uninsured populations; Putnam's rate was approximately 85% of Pasco's rate, while Pasco's rate was approximately 75% of St. Johns County's rate. - Most of the poorer counties are rural, as compared to urban.
 Urban demographics tend to provide more job opportunities and higher median annual household incomes.
 These factors tend to promote higher homeownership, higher education attainment rates, and lower uninsured health rates.